 Prostate cancer is the second most common cancer in the world and the fifth leading cause of cancer-related deaths.
 Screening for prostate cancer may include a test for prostate-specific antigen (PSA) which can be elevated in the disease.
 The diagnosis of prostate cancer is based on a biopsy of the prostate.

 Staging systems are used to describe how much a cancer has grown.
 This information is used to inform treatment decision for patients.
 There are four stages of prostate cancer.
 Stage 1 prostate cancer is confined (or localized) to the prostate, while stage 4 prostate cancer has grown beyond the prostate and is metastatic.

 How does prostate cancer progress?

-Prostate cancer does not always progress through the four stages of the disease.
+Prostate cancer can be diagnosed at any of the four stages of the disease.
 Metastatic prostate cancer most frequently spreads to the bone.
 Testosterone, which is produced by the testes, contributes to the growth of prostate cancer.
 Androgen deprivation therapy with gonadotropin-releasing hormone (GnRH) medications decreases testosterone and is the foundational therapy across multiple states of prostate cancer.

-Millions of men live with prostate cancer.
+Millions of men diagnosed with prostate cancer are alive across the world.
 Many of these men receive androgen deprivation therapy to lower their testosterone, which drives prostate cancer.
-The most commonly prescribed treatment, an injection, can cause a hormonal flare with worsening clinical symptoms when started.
+The most commonly prescribed treatment is an injection and can cause a hormonal flare with worsening clinical symptoms when started.
 At Myovant, we believe men should be empowered with treatment options.
-That is why we are committed to developing the first oral GnRH antagonist for prostate cancer.

 Whether you or a loved one has been diagnosed with prostate cancer, you are not alone.
 Here are some helpful resources to learn more about prostate cancer and connect with a community.